asnaqsys/asnaqsys.github.io/manuals/migrations/mssql-input-only-physical-fields.md

 ---
-title: "MSSQL Input-Only Fields: Dealing with restrictions"
+title: "Input-Only Physical Field Restrictions"
 description: "Learn about the restriction and considerations for using input-only physical fields in database design, including their impact on data integrity and application functionality."
 ---